 Conservative Treatments for Spinal Stenosis

 The majority of people who suffer from spinal stenosis can manage their symptoms with conservative methods.
-Work with your doctor to design a plan of stretching, hot therapy, cold therapy, low-impact exercise, and pain medication.
+Work with your physician to design a plan of stretching, hot therapy, cold therapy, low-impact exercise, and pain medication.
 If, after several weeks, you see no discernible change in your stenosis pain, you may decide to try more targeted treatment methods, such as epidural steroid injections, TENS electric therapy, radiofrequency stimulation, or pain patches.
 For a small percentage of the population, non-operative treatments will not prove effective.
 If this is the case, contact Laser Spine Institute.
 Our expert orthopedic surgeons are intensively trained in minimally invasive, endoscopic techniques that can help you rediscover your life without back or neck pain.